 For HR to truly transition to being about the company’s people, culture, and purpose—and all of the things that we call next practices—CHROs must focus on helping virtual team members find their sense of belonging with their co-workers and within the organization.
 They must model and design a culture that supports connection for all employees, including their virtual teams.
 In the end, it’s about focusing on your people, as opposed to proximity.

-Cher Murphy is the Chief Talent Officer at i4cp, chair of i4cp’s Talent Acquisition Board, and manages i4cp’s Executive Search practice, Search Reimagined.
+Cher Murphy is the former Chief Talent Officer at i4cp and former manager of i4cp Executive Search.